 To create the effect of bad dubbing, writer Steve Oedekerk wrote a script of nonsensical dialogue for the actors to say.
 The real dialogue was dubbed during post-production.
-For example, when Chosen says "But, isn't Betty a woman's name?"
-If you read his lips he says, "But, isn't Trouble a family game?".
+For example, when Chosen One says, "But, isn't Betty a woman's name?"
+If you read his lips, he says, "But, isn't Trouble a family game?"

 Footage was used from the film Shao Lin hu ho chen tien hsia (1977) (a different translation of the title is given in the opening credits).
 Most of the archive footage appears to be from The Savage Killers (1976).
 Actors were digitally inserted into scenes from the original film.